Frequently Asked Questions

 When are we available to work?

-Having time to plan a shoot is the best option but due to the nature of our work we are often available on a 'last minute' basis.
+Having time to plan a shoot is the best option but due to the nature of our work our drone pilots are often available on at short notice.

 Is Trigger Air qualified to work commercially?

 Yes, we have been granted 'Permissions for Commercial Operation' (PfCO) by the Civil Aviation Authority (CAA) in the UK to work commercially within their regulations.
 In conjunction with this we have full certification with RPQ-s for flying competence with remotely piloted aircraft systems.